IAmJonoBo/Emperator/docs/explanation/developer-experience.md

 - Idempotent codemods and formatter passes prevent noisy diffs, keeping pull requests focused on substantive changes.
 - Clear waiver workflows and rule ownership metadata ensure developers know exactly whom to involve when they need exceptions.

 A smooth developer experience is foundational to adoption; Emperator’s tooling aims to reduce friction so teams can spend energy on product work rather than policing standards manually.
+Consult the [Developer Tooling reference](../reference/developer-tooling.md#baseline-stack) when provisioning workstations or Dev Containers.